By Kay Hawes, NAIA Director of Marketing and Public Relations

 Pictures courtesy of www.NAIAPictures.com

-COLUMBUS, Ga. – (Box Score) It was the battle of the freshmen pitchers as No. 10 seed Spring Hill (Ala.) defeated No. 2 seed Lubbock Christian (Texas), 4-2, at the 2013 NAIA Softball National Championship final site at the South Commons Softball Complex on Wednesday.
+COLUMBUS, Ga. – (Box Score) (Interview Video) (Bracket) An offensive explosion in the bottom of the fourth inning was the difference- maker as No. 1 seed Concordia (Calif.) defeated No. 10 seed Spring Hill (Ala.), 8-3, at the 2013 NAIA Softball National Championship finale at the South Commons Softball Complex on Thursday.

 The championship is a 10-team, double-elimination event hosted by the Columbus Sports Council.
-This is the 33rd annual championship and takes place in the state of Georgia for the first time in NAIA softball history.
+This was the 33rd annual championship and it took place in the state of Georgia for the first time in NAIA softball history.

 For more information on the national championship, click here.